OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-02.md

 There I will give her back her vineyards, and make the Valley of Achor a door of hope.
 There she will respond as in the days of her youth, as in the day she came up from the land of Egypt.

 ## Hosea 2:16
-“In that day,” declares the Lord, “you will call me ‘my husband’; you will no longer call me ‘my master.’
+“At that time,” declares the Lord, “you will call me ‘my husband’; you will no longer call me ‘my master.’

 ## Hosea 2:17
 I will remove the names of the Baals from her lips; they will no longer be mentioned by their names.